 If you and your spouse took out a joint spousal consolidation loan, your spouse will be liable to pay that loan if you pass away.

 Currently, Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin are community property states.
-If you lived in a community property state at the time of your death and you owed student loan debt, it can significantly impact any debt forgiveness you may have.
-In community property states, your spouse may be responsible to repay your loans after you die.
+If you lived in a community property state at the time of your death and you owed student loan debt, your spouse may be responsible to repay your loans after you die.

-Before you die, it's important to talk to your parents, family members, and anyone you designate to handle your financial affairs about your student loans.
+Before you die, it's important to talk about your student loans to your parents, family members, and anyone you designate to handle your financial affairs.
 These people need to know whether you have federal and/or private student loans and who your loan servicer is so they’ll know where to send the death certificate.
-Open communication helps avoid complications and confusion for your loved ones.
-It may be an uncomfortable talk, but they need that information.

 If you have private student debt, make sure to check your lender’s policies about discharge after death.
-If they have a discharge policy that doesn’t include your co-signer, check if they offer a co-signer release that can remove a co-signer from the student loan for good.
+If your lender has a discharge policy that doesn’t include your co-signer, check if it offers a co-signer release that can remove a co-signer from the student loan for good.
 If your lender doesn’t have this policy, consider refinancing the loan with a private lender that has a co-signer release or policy that includes discharging debt for a co-signer when a student/primary borrower dies.

 Also, when comparing private student loan options, take a close look at the lender’s death discharge policy.
 If possible, find a lender that will discharge you and your co-signer from liability from all student loans when there's a death.

 How student loan debt is handled when you die depends on several factors.
 You must look at whether you have federal or private student loans.
 If you have federal student loans, they will be discharged when you die.
 If you have a private student loan, it will depend on the lender’s policy.
-You’ll also want to consider whether you have a co-signer.
-If you have a co-signer, you’ll have to refer to your loan documents to see if your loan servicer offers them a death discharge when you die.
+If you have a co-signer, you’ll have to refer to your loan documents to see if your loan terms allow them a death discharge when you die.